 What you may not appreciate is they are dangerous and can cause harm to both dogs and to people.

-Here’s just a sample of injuries that retractable leashes have caused…
+Here are just a sample of injuries that retractable leashes have caused:

 - Burns and cuts on the fingers, legs, and other body parts of people when the cords or bands of the leash quickly brush by or become wrapped around them.
 Handlers and passers-by have suffered these types of injuries.

 - Similar injuries have happened to dogs, too.
 Both dogs that were being walked with a retractable leash and those who weren’t but got entangled by one who was.